JamFfm/TFTDisplay/README.md

 # Known Problems

 >mybe too much logging infos
->not for use in fermentationmode until now
+>only for brewing-kettles not for fermentation until now